 - 2. Sodium bicarbonate (NaHCO3) can be used as a base to extract carboxylic acids into the aqueous layer, but it cannot be used to extract most alcohols.
 Explain.
 Hint: the pKa of H_2CO_3 is approximately 6. - 3.
 Explain the difference between extraction and washing. - 4.
-Look up the densities of hexane and water.
+Look up the densities and miscibility of hexane and water.
+See the miscibility chart from experiment 2.
 Would these two solvents work well together in an extraction procedure?
 Explain.